 TRUCE: A support program for young people who have a parent with cancer

-No matter how much you hoped it wouldn’t, your life changed when your parent or caregiver was diagnosed with cancer.
+No matter how much you hope it doesn’t, life changes when you have a parent diagnosed with cancer.

 What does the TRUCE program involve?

-We are currently trialling a new ‘online’ version of Truce.
-Young people will dial into Truce via a video link (e.g., Skype) and participate in the program from their computer screen.
+We are also offering an ‘online’ version of Truce.
+Young people can dial into Truce via a video link (e.g., Skype) and participate in the program from their homes.

 Truce is part of an optional research study helping us understand what helps young people cope with having a parent with cancer.
 To learn more about the research study evaluating Truce, click here.

 To evaluate Truce, we are asking people to complete three surveys before you start the program.
 These surveys will ask you about how you currently deal with difficult thoughts and feelings.
 We’ll give you a $20 iTunes voucher for your time!

 You can download consent forms for young people and parents below: